 - Slow cooker instructions: set it on low for 6-8 hours or on high for 3-4 hours, until the potatoes are well cooked.

-- I like using my rotating mandolin (affiliate link) to make nice thin slices of potato.
+- I like using my rotating mandolin to make nice thin slices of potato.

-- See the section above for ways of adding more vegetables or other flavours to this very simple dish!
+- See the section above for ways of adding more vegetables or other flavors to this very simple dish!

 Keywords: grain free, gluten free, lasagna, scalloped potato, casserole, dinner, comfort food, easy, kid-friendly, slow cooker, instant pot